What is autism?

 - What are the potential positive outcomes e.g. support and understanding, or improved self-awareness and identity?

-- What are the potential negatives e.g. denial, confusion, a recognition of a setback in the person’s development.
+- What are the potential negatives e.g. denial, confusion.

 - You may need to be prepared to accept a negative response and to be supportive and non-judgemental.